-Mission and financial statements of the Bank of Thailand
+Mission of the Bank of Thailand

-Before reading the financial statements of any organization, it is essential to understand the organization's missions.
-As a central bank, the BOT's mission differs from that of business sectors.
-Likewise, the central bank' financial statements are distinct and contrast significantly with those of other businesses.
+Before reading the organization's financial statements, it is essential to understand the organization's missions.
+As a central bank, the Bank of Thailand (BOT)'s mission differs from that of business sectors.
+Likewise, the central bank's financial statements are distinct and different from other businesses'.

-1. Mission of the Central Bank
+1. The Mission of the Central Bank

-the BOT's mission are in 2 aspects:
+The BOT's missions are in 2 aspects:

-(1) Preserving the economic stability
+(1) Maintaining economic stability

 Section 7 of the Bank of Thailand Act, B.E.
 2485 (as amended in B.E.
-2561) stipulated that "...to carry on such tasks as pertain to central banking in order to maintain monetary stability, financial institution system stability and payment systems stability", in other words, the overall financial and economic stability.
-Like other central banks around the world, the BOT's mission is to maintain economic stability internally and externally.
+2561) stipulated that "...to carry on such tasks as pertaining to central banking in order to maintain monetary stability, financial institution system stability and payment systems stability", in other words, the overall financial and economic stability.
+Like other central banks, the BOT's mission is to maintain economic stability internally and externally.
 Internal stability refers to preserving the value of Thai baht and Thai assets from being depreciated by inflation and preventing an economic bubble or vulnerabilities in the financial system which may lead to a financial crisis in the future.
-Meanwhile, external stability refers to speculating the value of Thai baht movement to be in compliance with the economic fundamentals and not excessively volatile, maintaining the purchasing power of the Thai economy in the global market, ensuring a low level of external debt, as well as ensuring an adequate amount of international reserves to cushion the impacts from volatilities in the global financial market and capital market.
+Meanwhile, external stability refers to monitoring and overseeing the value of Thai baht movement to be in line with the economic fundamentals and not too volatile, maintaining the global purchasing power of the Thai economy, ensuring a low level of external debt, as well as ensuring an adequate amount of international reserves to cushion the impacts from volatilities in the global financial market and capital market.